 If you’re looking for a quick and easy way to get rid of toadstools (and prevent them from recurring), here’s everything you need to know about what causes toadstools and how you can get rid of them for good.

-What Causes Toadstools in Your Lawn?
+What Causes Toadstools on Your Lawn?

 Most of the time, a toadstool outbreak on your lawn is caused by things like:

 - A build-up of organic matter – Twigs, leaves, animal waste and even thatch (which is a build-up of dead matter at the base of your grass) are great food for toadstools.
-If you have enough of it on your lawn, fungi can easily appear.
+If you have enough of these on your lawn, fungi can easily appear.

 - It’s a new lawn – If you’ve laid new turf, you may spot toadstools almost immediately afterwards.
 This is usually because harvesting and laying turf can stimulate any fungi spores that were hiding within.